-36. There shall be three examinations for persons applying for admission as Attorneys-at-Law, in addition to the preliminary examination for admission as a Student-at-Law: Such examinations to concilimate at any time otherwise order.
+36. There shall be three examinations for persons applying for admission as Attorneys-at-Law, in addition to the preliminary examination for admission as a Student-at-Law: Such examinations to be passed:-

 (1st.
 Exam.-1st.
 Intermediate).
 At any regular examination held following the year in which the candidate passed his preliminary examination and was entered as a Student-at-Law.